 Toad Watch

-A volunteer led identification and conservation project to help the SARA listed species Western Toad cross from their year round habitat to their breeding grounds in the wetlands of the Columbia River.
+Our Toad Watch program is a volunteer led identification and conservation project which aims to help the Western Toad, a SARA listed species, cross from their year round habitat to their breeding grounds in the wetlands of the Columbia River.

 Each year Western Toads move downslope from their forest habitat on Mt.
-Mackenzie and Mt Cartier, to breed in the marshes at the edge of the Columbia River, the adults then return to the forest followed by the toadlets in late July or early to mid-August (temperature dependent).
+Mackenzie and Mt Cartier to breed in the marshes at the edge of the Columbia River.
+The adults, followed not long after by the toadlets, then return to the forest in late July or early to mid-August (temperature dependent).
 Each crossing means traversing Airport Way which can be busy with residential, business and recreational traffic.

 • Headlamp